 One can say that Patong is the most popular beach in Phuket.
 It is mostly known for its lively partying scene because of the scores of bars, restaurants and clubs located here.
 However, it is also ideal for someone looking for watersports, ranging from cable skiing, parasailing, and boat rides.
 Patong is also the most popular shopping destination due to its many fresh markets, night markets, and Jungceylon, Phuket’s largest shopping mall.

-If you’re spending multiple nights in Phuket, we’d suggest staying here to get the quintessentially happening Phuket city experience.
+If you’re spending multiple nights in Phuket, we’d suggest staying near Patong Beach to get the quintessentially happening Phuket city experience.
 You can choose from the quiet South and North Patong hotels, if you want a bit of solitude.
+If a tour is more your style Asia Tours has you covered.

 Kata is one of the most beautiful beaches in Phuket.
 Its pristine white sands, tropical trees and clear waters will make you believe that you’re living inside of a computer wallpaper!
 Kata is divided into two areas- Kata centre, which is close to the Karon beach and Kata south, which houses several resorts.
 Apart from frolicking on the beach, surfing or sunbathing, you can also enjoy shopping at Kata’s many beach shops, where you will find everything from souvenirs to clothes and cosmetics.
 The beach also has many food stalls and restaurants if you want a refreshing meal after your beach time.
 For easy accessibility to this beach, it’s best to stay at a beach resort since it can be a bit tedious to reach here from the city.